Magda Lupescu: Early life and family

 She had a younger brother, Constantin Schloim Lupescu.

 Lupescu was raised from birth as a Catholic.
-She was educated at the "Diaconesele", a Bucharest boarding school run by Bavarian nuns of the Institute of Mary from Nymphenburg, and one of the best schools for girls in the country.
+She was educated at the "Diaconesele", a Bucharest boarding school run by Bavarian nuns of the Institute of the Blessed Virgin Mary from Nymphenburg, and one of the best girls schools in the country.

-According to Arthur Quinlan, at some point during Lupescu's childhood, her family moved to Sulina, a port on the Danube, where Nicolae Lupescu opened an apothecary.
+According to Arthur Quinlan, at some point during Lupescu's childhood her family moved to Sulina, a port on the Danube, where Nicolae Lupescu opened a pharmacy.
 In 1912 they moved back to Iași, where her father started a novelty shop.
 Not much is known of her life during Romania's participation in World War I (1916–1918).

-On 17 February 1919, in Iaşi, Lupescu married Ion Tâmpeanu, an officer of the Romanian Royal Army.
+On 17 February 1919, in Iași, Lupescu married Ion Tâmpeanu, an officer of the Romanian Royal Army.
 According to Quinlan, Elena did not adapt well to garrison life and had several affairs.
 The marriage ended in divorce, but it is not clear when; Quinlan places it in 1920.
 According to Easterman, she was still married to Tâmpeanu in 1923, when she first encountered Carol.
-After the divorce, Elena resumed her maiden name, Lupescu.
+After the divorce, Elena took again her maiden name, Lupescu.